 When considering the best mattress for a side and stomach sleeper, you will want to take into consideration firmness options.
 If you sleep with a partner, factor in motion transfer (cause you don't want to wake up when they move either!)

 The best mattress for pressure relief would be one with a cushioning layer on top that softly hugs you, correcting your pelvic rotation and helping you to maintain a straight spine.
 Once your spine is aligned and relaxed, stress and pressure will melt from your body.
-You will wake up feeling renewed.
+You will wake up feeling renewed with proper support.

 The top layer of your mattress is important for those who side or stomach sleep.
 A pillow top or other plush top layer will help prevent shoulder, hip, and lower back pain.
 Memory or latex foam mattresses with high-density base foam layers are ideal, as are hybrid mattresses, which unite the traditional support of springs and pressure-relieving memory foam.

-With nine people in our family, I’ve tried lots of mattresses over the years and I never expected to land on foam beds.
-But when we found our favorite mattress company twelve years ago, we have stuck with them since.
-They’re better than more expensive brands, especially if you appreciate that cradling effect and you are a hot sleeper.
-Their memory foam cellular structure is more open than other brands which allows you to sleep cooler.
+With eight people in our family, I've tried lots of mattresses over the years and I never expected to land on all-foam beds.
+But if you appreciate that cradling effect a memory foam cellular structure that is more open will allow you to sleep cooler.